HicServices/RDMP/Documentation/DataExtractions/ExecuteFullExtractionToDatabaseMSSql.md

 ## Notes on updating an extraction
 Using the "Append Data If Table Exists" option within this extraction destination component will allow you to re-extract additional information to a database, however there a number of caveats and gotchas with this.
 * Archive Table
-    * Similar to data loads, these database tables will come with an _Archive table that will auto-populate hwne new extractions are ran against the database.
+    * Similar to data loads, these database tables will come with an _Archive table that will auto-populate when new extractions are ran against the database.
 * Data Structure changing
     * While the extractor can handle columns being removed, it does not support columns being added beyond the first extraction.
 For this you will need to write the data to a new databse table.
-It is reccomneded that the etxraction is cloned in this case.
+It is recommended that the extraction is cloned in this case.